-Join a fantastic tour that will take you to all of Iceland's top attractions.
-On this 8-day small group tour leaving Reykjavik, put your trekking boots on as we traverse glaciers, hike stunning volcanoes, and tour the Golden Circle.
-We take you out to sea to observe whales, search for the aurora borealis, and engage in some sea angling.
-Experience all that the nation's varied landscapes have to offer, you'll see waterfalls, hot springs, extinct volcanoes, and more.
-You'll spend the night in a rural lodging every night while traveling in the hopes of catching a glimpse of the elusive Northern Lights!
+Join a fantastic tour that takes you to all of Iceland's top attractions.
+On this 8-day small group adventure departing from Reykjavik, put on your trekking boots as you traverse glaciers, hike stunning volcanoes, and explore the Golden Circle.
+Head out to sea to observe whales, search for the aurora borealis, and try your hand at sea angling.
+Experience the country's diverse landscapes—you’ll see waterfalls, hot springs, extinct volcanoes, and more.
+Each night, stay in a rural lodge, hoping to catch a glimpse of the elusive Northern Lights!

 Highlights